Introduction to the ABO Blood Group System (Online CE Course)

 • Punnett Squares

-• What specific sugar configuration is necessary as a base for attachment of other sugars?
+• What specific sugar configuration is necessary as a base for the attachment of other sugars?

-• What is present in the blood of an individual with the Bombay phenotype which will cause it to agglutinate with any non-Bombay individual's blood?
+• What is present in the blood of an individual with the Bombay phenotype that will cause it to agglutinate with any non-Bombay individual's blood?

-• Use the drop-down boxes to match the blood types (phenotypes) that will be expressed with the genotypes listed to the right of the boxes.
+• Match the blood types (phenotypes) that will be expressed with the genotypes listed.

 • References